13 Tips on How to Use and Buy a Jewelry Rolling Mill

-I’ve always been pretty minimalist when it comes to tools in my jewelry studio, so when I started making jewelry, I didn’t get a jewelry rolling mill or a kiln.
-When I learned that you could use a rolling mill to imprint texture on metal from just about anything—even bathroom tissue!—I started thinking maybe I wanted one after all.
-I’m always finding and saving bits of paper or other found objects with the idea of using them for as texture, such as on metal clay, but with a rolling mill, I could imprint those textures on sheet metal, as well.
+I’ve always been minimalist when it comes to tools in my jewelry studio.
+When I started to make jewelry, I didn’t get a jewelry rolling mill or a kiln.
+When I learned about using a rolling mill to imprint texture on metal from just about anything, I wanted one after all.
+I’m always finding and saving bits of paper or other found objects with the idea of using them for texture with a rolling mill.
+I could imprint those textures on sheet metal, as well.

-I saw Richard Sweetman’s new video, Metalsmith Essentials: Get the Most Out of Your Rolling Mill and learned so many interesting ways about how to use a jewelry rolling mill … I knew I had to have one for myself, and I couldn’t wait to experiment with it.
+I watched Richard Sweetman’s new video, Metalsmith Essentials: Get the Most Out of Your Rolling Mill.
+From the video, I learned many interesting ways about how to use a jewelry rolling mill.
+I had to have one for myself, and I couldn’t wait to experiment with it.
 Here are some of the top tips I learned about how to use a rolling mill for jewelry.

 10 Tips on How to Use a Jewelry Rolling Mill

-Richard outlines how to use a rolling mill and 10 ways a rolling mill can be useful in your studio to help you be more creative in your metalsmithing efforts.
+Richard outlines how to use a rolling mill, and 10 ways a rolling mill can be useful in your studio to help you be more creative.

-- You can save money when you melt your scrap into ingots and roll them through the rolling mill, which creates your own metal sheet or wire from scraps.
+- You can save money when you melt your scrap into ingots and roll them through the rolling mill.
+This creates your own metal sheet or wire from scraps.
 Richard shares that process in his video.

-- Being able to turn metal sheet or scrap into thinner pieces also means turning a small piece of gold into a very thin foil for creating keum boo jewelry.
-Richard also shares a brilliant technique for annealing a very thin sheet of gold without melting it as you work toward the thin gold foil used in keum boo.
+- Being able to turn metal sheet or scrap into thinner pieces also means turning a piece of gold into a thin foil for creating keum boo jewelry.
+Richard shares a brilliant technique for annealing a very thin sheet of gold without melting it.

 - You can create more than one gauge on one piece of metal (sections of wide and thin, for example, or sections of wire and flat metal), or taper metal and wire from thick to thin.
 You can use this process to create toothpicks, hair sticks, spoons and other utensils.

-- With commercial texture plates or even items like textured paper, paper cutouts, and fabric, you can imprint textures onto metal using a rolling mill (also known as roller printing).
-Richard reviews items that can damage your rolling mill and how to use them safely, as well as items like fresh leaves and sandpaper that should be avoided.
+- With commercial texture plates, found objects, and more, you can imprint textures onto metal using a rolling mill (also known as roller printing).
+Richard reviews items that can damage your mill and how to use them safely, as well as items like fresh leaves and sandpaper that should be avoided.
 This opens up a whole new area of creativity when it comes to working with metal.

 - After about four passes through a rolling mill, metal needs to be annealed before you continue.
-If you keep hardening the metal with more passes through the mill, it could crack.
+If you keep hardening the metal with more passes, it could crack.
 Always be sure to follow the instructions to avoid damaging your metal.

-- Wireworkers, you can use your rolling mill to roll wire into a smaller gauge wire, to recycle scrap into ingot and then into wire, or to turn wire into a different shape of wire.
+- Wireworkers can use rolling mills to roll wire into a smaller gauge wire.
+You can also recycle scrap into ingot and then into wire, or to turn wire into a different shape of wire.
 Most people think of these tools as sheet metal rollers, but really they are just as versatile when it comes to working with metal wire.

-- If your rolling mill has dual adjusting screws or knobs (as shown above), they can get out of adjustment.
-To fix them, just tighten both all the way down (Richard says “finger tight”) and then back off by turning both at once, a quarter turn at a time, until they are where you need them to be.
-Whether your mill has two adjusters or one, it can create crooked or warped metal when it’s out of adjustment, but Richard shares how to fix that issue, too.
+- If your rolling mill has dual-adjusting screws or knobs (as shown above), they can get out of adjustment.
+To fix them, just tighten both all the way down.
+Then, back off by turning both at once, a quarter turn at a time, until they are where you need them to be.
+Whether your mill has two adjusters or one, it can create crooked or warped metal when it’s out of adjustment.
+Richard shares how to fix that issue, too.

-- Here’s a time-saver: Richard says it seems like all the mills in his shop open and close a different way, so he recommends using a permanent marker to draw an arrow on the handle to note which way to turn it, “so you don’t waste time cranking it the wrong direction.”
+- Here’s a time-saver: Richard says it seems like all the mills in his shop open and close a different way.
+He recommends using a permanent marker to draw an arrow on the handle to note which way to turn it.
+By doing so “you don’t waste time cranking it the wrong direction.”
 This one step can save you from future headaches.

-3 Tips for How to Buy a Rolling Mill
+3 Tips on How to Buy a Rolling Mill

-Here are three points to consider when buying a rolling mill:
+Here are three points to consider when buying one:

-- With a four-to-one gear-reduction rolling mill, if you can pull 25 pounds of pressure (on the mill’s lever/arm), it’s equivalent to pulling 100 pounds (or four times as much) with a corresponding impression on the metal.
+- With a four-to-one gear-reduction rolling mill, it’s equivalent to pulling 100 pounds (or four times as much) with a corresponding impression on the metal.
 Direct-drive rolling mills generally require more arm strength.

-- The larger the rolls in your rolling mill, the less (potentially unwanted) curve you’ll get in your metal.
+- The larger the rolls in your rolling mill, the less curve you’ll get in your metal.
 However, that curve is easy to remedy.

-- The rollers in your rolling mill can be flat rollers (sheet rollers), wire rollers, or a combination of both, which are flat on one side and have grooves for wire on the other side (as shown below).
+- The rollers in your rolling mill can be flat rollers, wire rollers, or a combination of both.
+Those are flat on one side and have grooves for wire on the other side (as shown below).

-If you’re considering buying or want to learn how to use it, Richard’s video is the place to start.
-You’ll improve your jewelry making and make your metalsmithing duties easier, faster, and more efficient.
+If you’re considering buying or want to learn how to use one, Richard’s video is the perfect place to start.
+You’ll improve your jewelry making and make your metalsmithing duties easier, faster and more efficient.